 Cluttering this precious “concept-space” with concepts that have little or no effect on the state of the world is more than wasteful.
 It does active harm, like using operating room space to store surplus football uniforms instead of surgical equipment, blood supplies, and ventilators.

-To get things started, I have identified the core concepts that I think are needed by engaged citizens in a robust accountable democracy.
-I am certain that the list is incomplete, and that perhaps some of what I consider to be core concepts are secondary to engaged citizenry.
+To get things started, I have identified a list of core concepts that I think are needed by engaged citizens in a robust accountable democracy.
+I am certain that the list is incomplete, and that some concepts that I consider to be core are of secondary importance.
 My purpose is to provide a starting point, not suggest a final list.
 I claim no special insights.
 I am as blind to my own blindness as anyone else.

 Why couple “core concepts” to issues, rather than just identify the concepts directly?

-Asking the question “Does it help to make sense of a serious public policy issue?” is the equivalent of Marie Kondo’s question “Does it spark joy?”
-It forces you to look at something that you are attached to in a new, and critical, light.
+Asking the question “Does this concept help to make sense of at least one very serious public policy challenge?” is the equivalent of Marie Kondo’s question “Does it spark joy?”
+Both questions force you to look at something that you are attached to in a new, and critical, light.

 Until it interacts with the world, a concept – no matter how ornate and finely-crafted – is simply an interesting feat of the intellect Its true value only becomes apparent when it is applied to an issue facing people.

 As I’ve developed my own list of core concepts, I have found myself leaving off some concepts that are very close to my heart – including Plate Tectonics, Special Relativity, and Natural Selection.
 Although these provide exceptional insight into the workings of the world, I was not convinced that there are major public policy issues that require an understanding of any of these concepts.

 Sayre’s Law: “In any dispute, the intensity of feeling is inversely proportional to the value of the stakes at issue” And a corollary: “Given the choice, most people prefer to battle over small differences than calmly address large issues.”